dceejay/RedMap/README.md

  - **lat** - move map to specified latitude.
  - **lon** - move map to specified longitude.
  - **zoom** - move map to specified zoom level (1 - world, 13 to 20 max zoom depending on map).
+ - **zoomLevels** - an array of accepted zoom levels to switch between if you map only supports certain scalings - set to null to clear.
  - **bounds** - if set to an array `[ [ lat(S), lon(W) ], [lat(N), lon(E)] ]` - sets the overall map bounds.
  - **rotation** - rotate the base map to the specified compass angle.
  - **layer** - set map to specified base layer name - `{"command":{"layer":"Esri"}}`